wzhouad/ATLOP/README.md

 * tqdm

 ## Dataset
 The [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded following the instructions at [link](https://github.com/thunlp/DocRED/tree/master/data).
-The CDR and GDA datasets can be obtained following the intructions in [edge-oriented graph](https://github.com/fenchri/edge-oriented-graph).
+The CDR and GDA datasets can be obtained following the instructions in [edge-oriented graph](https://github.com/fenchri/edge-oriented-graph).
 The expected structure of files is:
 ```
 ATLOP
  |-- dataset